butterfly-community/oskey-firmware/README.md

 [中文点这里](./README_zh.md)

-## What is OSKsy?
+## What is OSKey?

-OSKsy (Open Hardware Wallet) is a fully open-source, non-commercial hardware wallet project.
-Our mission is to help you create your own hardware wallet.
+OSKey (Open Source Key) is a fully open-source, non-commercial hardware wallet project.
+Our focus is on building open-source infrastructure and creating a trustless open-source software and hardware system.

 Unlike commercial hardware products where open-source is used to drive sales of their commercial products, our open-source focus is on building infrastructure.